geekygirldawn/oscon_2015/README.md

 RStudio
 -------

+If you are going to be using R for anything much, I recommend installing [RStudio](http://www.rstudio.com/).
+It's an open source tool that provides a nice interface into R. However, the script and all of the commands in it will run just fine if you are using the command line version of R, which may already be installed with your OS, or you can download a more [current version](http://www.r-project.org/)

 See r-files directory for plot_network.r script, which has all of the r commands required to create the network from a file, plot it, and export it into a better format for Visone.